About breast cancer

 What should people know about breast cancer?

 Breast cancer is one of the most common cancers among women in New York State.
-Each year in New York, over 14,000 women are diagnosed with breast cancer and over 2,700 women die from the disease.
+Each year in New York, over 14,000 women are diagnosed with breast cancer and almost 2,700 women die from the disease.
 It is estimated that one in eight women will develop breast cancer during her life.

 Men also get breast cancer, but it is very rare.
 About 125 men are diagnosed with breast cancer each year in New York State.

 All women can get breast cancer.
 However, breast cancer is more common among older women.
 The risk for getting breast cancer increases with age.
 More than three-quarters of women who get breast cancer are over the age of 50.
 White women are more likely to get breast cancer than Black women, but, once they have the disease, Black women are more likely to die from it.
 Asian and Hispanic women are less likely to get breast cancer than White women or Black women.
 Also, women of higher socioeconomic status (those whose family incomes are above average) are more likely to get breast cancer.
 Scientists believe this may be related to having their first child at an older age, fewer pregnancies, diet and possible other characteristics shared by women in higher income groups.

 What factors increase risk for developing breast cancer?